 • North Carolina Advocates of Justice

-• Federal Bar Association for the Western District of North Carolina (Treasurer)
+• Federal Bar Association for the Western District of North Carolina (2017 Treasurer; 2018 Vice President)

 Biography: Editorial Board Member, Wake Forest Law Review; Law Clerk for United States Circuit Judge Wade Brorby, Tenth Circuit Court of Appeals, 1996-1997; Law Clerk for United States District Judge Graham C. Mullen, Western District of North Carolina, 1994-1996; Author, “A Step Toward a Colorblind Society,” 29 Wake Forest Law Review 937 (1994)